pierre-rouleau/p4.el/README.rst

    replacing ``P4PORT`` with the Perforce server setting, ``P4USER`` with the Perforce user name, and ``PASSWORD`` with the password.
-   Then in Emacs, customize the user setting ``p4-password-source`` and select "Fetch password from Python keyring."
+   Then in Emacs, customize the user setting ``p4-password-source`` and select “Fetch password from Python keyring.”

 .. _keyring: https://pypi.python.org/pypi/keyring

-What's new
+What’s new
 ----------

-If you've been using the `old Emacs-P4`_ from SourceForge, then here are the significant new and improved features in this version:
+If you’ve been using the `old Emacs-P4`_ from SourceForge, then here are the significant new and improved features in this version:

 .. _old Emacs-P4: http://p4el.sourceforge.net/

-- The "mode check", and most user commands, run Perforce in the background, so that Emacs does not hang when the Perforce server is unavailable or when operations take a long time.
+- The “mode check”, and most user commands, run Perforce in the background, so that Emacs does not hang when the Perforce server is unavailable or when operations take a long time.
 You can control which commands get run in the background and which get run in the